Wednesday, 12 March 2008

 Templates - User defined styles

 In setting up my blogs, I wanted to make it as easy as possible to transfer the code to a free-standing website should I ever decide to do so.
-I'd have to insert the header and trailer stuff at the beginning and end of each HTML page, as well as changing all the internal HTML links to point to my website instead of this blog.
+I'd have to insert the header and trailer stuff at the beginning and end of each HTML page, as well as changing all the internal HTML links to point to my website instead of the relevant blog.
 All of these things are unavoidable but any other changes would be optional, although some might be desirable to take account of the different page width.

 Note that all styles are within div.pdhdisplay (as you'll see if you view source) so I've omitted references to div.pdhdisplay here (except for the div.pdhdisplay style itself) to avoid clutter.